haitham-akram/haitham-akram/README.md

 ## 🚀 Projects
 ### BookShop [Booksto](https://aqueous-garden-09347.herokuapp.com/) 📚 | Laravel
 Booksto is a Bookshop Dashboard System for Admin and site for guests, guest site show all the books and provide a search for books based on name of the book, Category, Author or Publishing place, for Admin show list of Added books with (add, edit and delete) and same for Category, Auther and Publishing place.
+#### To Login as
+- Admin Email: Admin@mail.com, Password: Admin@123456
+- Guest: Just go to site [Here](https://aqueous-garden-09347.herokuapp.com/)

 ---
 ### Food Ordering and Delivery Dashbord [Atlub Ealaa Rahatik](https://food-ordring-delivery.herokuapp.com/en/login) | Laravel
-Atlub Ealaa Rahatik is a Food Ordring and Delivery Dashboard System, Atlub Ealaa Rahatik provide a lot of things like:
+Atlub Ealaa Rahatik is a Food Ordring and Delivery Dashboard System, Atlub Ealaa Rahatik is created for:
-- Connect All Restaurants With All Deleviry Offices in Gaza Strip.
+- Connect All Restaurants With All Deleviry Offices in Gaza Strip and Organizing the communication processes between them.
-- Organizing the communication processes between restaurant managers and delivery offices completely via the website without the need to call by phone except when needed.
 - Show All Customer Orders to Restaurant Manager and let the Manager choose the Delivery Office without Calling the office.
 - Show All Customer Orders that sent from Resturant Manager to Delivery Office Manager and let them deliver the order.
 - Show the status of the Order to Resturant Manager and Delivery Manager.
 - Show the History of orders for Resturant Manager and Delivery Manager.
+#### To Login as
+- Admin Email: hayhtam14@gmail.com , Password : 12345678
+- Restuarant Manager: Italiano@hotmail.com , Password : 123456789
+- Delivery Manager : info@ymama.ps , Password : 123456789

 ---
 ### [MovieApp](https://github.com/haitham-akram/movieApp) 🍿🎬 | Laravel
-A website to explore and search movies and TV Shows, the things  that offers :
+A website to explore and search movies and TV Shows, Its created for:
 - Show All Moives, TV Shows and Actors that API provide.
 - Show Popular Movies and Playing Now Moives.
 - Show Popular Shows and Top Rated Shows.